pivotal/docs-tap/supply-chain/reference/api/supplychain.hbs.md

 # SupplyChain API

-This topic tells you about the `SupplyChain` resource of Tanzu Supply Chain.
+This topic gives you reference information about the `SupplyChain` resource for Tanzu Supply Chain.

 {{> 'partials/supply-chain/beta-banner' }}

-The supply chain defines the Object Kind of the Workload, the Components used, and their order.
+The supply chain defines the object kind of the `Workload`, the `Components` used, and their order.

 ## Type and Object Metadata